-• On an IEEE 802 interface (such as a VLAN interface)

-The interface identifier is derived from the link-layer address (typically a MAC address) of the interface.
+- On an IEEE 802 interface (such as a VLAN interface) - The interface identifier is derived from the link-layer address (typically a MAC address) of the interface.
 The MAC address is 48 bits long.
-To obtain an EUI-64 address-based interface identifier, you must insert the hexadecimal number FFFE (16 bits of 111111111111111)) into the MAC address (behind the 24th high-order bit), and set the universal/local (U/L) bit (which is the seventh high-order bit) to 1, to make sure that the obtained EUI-64 address-based interface identifier is globally unique.
+To obtain an EUI-64 address-based interface identifier, you must insert the hexadecimal number FFFE (16 bits of 1111111111111111) into the MAC address (behind the 24th high-order bit), and set the universal/local (U/L) bit (which is the seventh high-order bit) to 1, to make sure that the obtained EUI-64 address-based interface identifier is alobally unique.

-Figure 51 shows how an EUI-64 address-based interface identifier is generated from a MAC address.
+Figure 52 shows how an EUI-64 address-based interface identifier is generated from a MAC address.

-Figure 51 Converting a MAC address into an EUI-64 address-based interface identifier
+Figure 52 Converting a MAC address into an EUI-64 address-based interface identifier

-• On a tunnel interface
+On a tunnel interface

 The lower 32 bits of the EUI-64 address-based interface identifier are the source IPv4 address of the tunnel interface.
 The higher 32 bits of the EUI-64 address-based interface identifier of an ISATAP tunnel interface are 0000:5EFE, whereas those of other tunnel interfaces are all zeros.
+For more information about tunnels, see "Configuring tunneling Configuring tunneling (available only on the HP 5500 EI)."

-• On an interface of another type

-The EUI-64 address-based interface identifier is generated randomly by the device.
+On an interface of another type The EUI-64 address-based interface identifier is generated randomly by the device.